 Bryce Canyon Log Cabins

 Another great place to stay in Tropic is the Bryce Canyon Log Cabins.
-These are similar to the Bryce Country Cabins.
+These are similar to the Bryce Country Cabins, and we have actually stayed here before as well.
 Each room at this accommodation is a bit bigger than other cabins in the area because they were built a bit more recently.